Thertzlor/vscode-chss/README.md

 *  `chss.realtimeCHSS`:Apply style updates in real-time while editing the .chss file.
 Disable to only apply styles to the project once the .chss file is saved.
 *  `chss.caseInsensitiveMatch`:Enable to make normal selectors such as `name` and `[*=name]` also match tokens named `Name` and `myName` respectively.
 Regex matches are however still controlled with the /i flag.

-## Roadmap
+## Planned Features & Roadmap

 * Brainstorming some very silly ideas about converting an AST to a DOM and running actual CSS selectors on it for proper positional selectors.
 This is going to be very inefficient.
-* :not() pseudo class would be neat.
+* `:not()` pseudo class would be neat.
+* `::light` and `::dark` pseudo classes to style for light and dark themes.
 * There used to be a fairly popular extension called [Apc Customize UI++](https://github.com/drcika/apc-extension) for injecting custom CSS which is unfortunately not working in recent VSCode versions.
 If it gets fixed, or another real-time CSS injector really takes off, it would be maybe possible to unlock the full power of CSS for CHSS.
-* *Maybe* adding support for selecting textmate scopes, (but VSCode also might pivot to Tree-Sitter as an LSP fallback, so who knows).
+* *Maybe* adding support for selecting textmate scopes, (but VSCode also might pivot to Tree-Sitter as the language server fallback, so who knows).
 This is also going to be inefficient if it ever happens.

 ## Credits
-* [Kevin Ghadyani](https://github.com/Sawtaytoes) and [Valerij Primachenko](https://github.com/vprimachenko) for their semantic coloring implementations in [ColorMate](https://github.com/Sawtaytoes/vscode-colormate) and [Colorcoder](https://github.com/vprimachenko/Sublime-Colorcoder) and the general concept of name based highlighting that I am taking way too far right now.
+* [Kevin Ghadyani](https://github.com/Sawtaytoes) and [Valerij Primachenko](https://github.com/vprimachenko) for their semantic coloring implementations in [ColorMate](https://github.com/Sawtaytoes/vscode-colormate) and [Colorcoder](https://github.com/vprimachenko/Sublime-Colorcoder) and the general concept of name based highlighting that I am taking way too far with this.
 * [TinyColor](https://github.com/bgrins/TinyColor) for their neat color transformations.
 * CHSS logo adapted from the official CSS3 logo (even though there's nothing official about this extension and the W3C would probably hate it).